 The State of the World’s Children Report demonstrates that as a global community we have a clear choice to make: invest in accelerated progress for the millions of children being left behind, or face the consequences of an increasingly more divided and unfair world by 2030.
 Without these foundations for a prosperous life, today’s children will fuel inter-generational cycles of disadvantage that will imperil their future, our future societies, and the future of our world.
 It will also mean that the recently adopted Sustainable Development Goals will not be fully implemented.

 The consequences are staggering to contemplate.
 At current trends, by the year 2030, 167 million children will still be living in extreme poverty; 69 million children under the age of 5 will have died from mostly preventable causes and; more than 60 million primary school-aged children will be out of school.

-For children here in Ireland, the report has worrying news; children are at a higher risk of monetary poverty than adults.
+For children here in Ireland, the The State of the World’s Children Report has worrying news; children are at a higher risk of monetary poverty than adults.

 Yet, this inequality – the disparities between, and within, societies – is not inevitable for children.
 It is the result of choices that we make as a society and as a global community.

 Narrowing the gap between rich and poor is something we can achieve.
 As UNICEF’s new State of the World’s Children 2016 report shows, there are steps we can take to ensure that every child, even one born into the most challenging environments, receives the care and education they need to survive and thrive.
 It comes down to the policies we pursue and the approach that we take.

 Decision-makers, Aid Agencies, and non-governmental organisations should commit to a set of principles that promote equality.
 These principles start with using data to identify and track the children making the least progress, and steering investments to these children first to help them catch up.